ianforme/wechatrobot/README.md

 - returning 53, 45 and 53M bus arrival time at 63291 (for QL) when asked by '坐巴士'
 - returning bus arrival time at 55039 (at back door of NCS)  when asked by '巴士ncs'
 - returning jobs from jobstreet.com when asked by '工作 job1, job2, .. , jobX'
+- returning news from Platts when asked by platts

 ## License
 The software is under MIT License